-7. Day Trip to Šibenik
+9. Day Trip to Šibenik

 Situated on a sheltered bay, an hour from Split, tranquil Šibenik (pronounced Shi-beh-nick) is a hidden gem in Croatia.
-You can stroll its labyrinth of stoney alleyways.
+As with Trogir, the best thing to do stroll the town’s labyrinth of stoney alleyways.

 They left their architectural and cultural imprint on both the town and its elegant cathedral.
 For lunch, try cozy Tinel, where I had a delicious risotto.

-8. Ivan Meštrović Gallery
+10. Ivan Meštrović Gallery

 It’s filled with sculptures by Meštrović, who is Croatia’s most famous sculptor and world famous.
 His most celebrated statue is Gregory of Nin, right outside the Golden Gate of Diocletian’s Palace.

 There’s a short film on the artist’s life.
 Across the road, you can visit the Kastilac Chapel, which boasts large wood bas-relief carvings that Meštrović created to line the chapel.
 It’s included in the ticket price.

-9. Chasing Waterfalls at Krka National Park
+12. Chasing Waterfalls at Krka National Park

 Krka National Park is just an hour from Split.
-Overshadowed by its further afield neighbor, Plitvice Park, Krka is by far the more manageable day trip from Split.
+Overshadowed by its further afield neighbor, the gorgeous Plitvice Park, Krka is by far the more manageable day trip from Split.

 And Krka is lovely, with soaring birds and splashy white waterfalls pooling into emerald green ponds.
 The highlight is Skradanski Buk.
 Below, you’ll spy people swimming at the base of the waterfall.
 Remember to pack your swimsuit if you’d like to take a dip yourself.
 Swimming is permitted at Krka (though not at Plitvice).